d7networks/nagios/Configure-NagiosXI.md

 ## Prerequisites

-Before starting make sure you have a valid subscription on https://d7networks.com.
-Please contact nagios@d7networks.com or signup at https://d7networks.com for FREE sms credits.
+1. Signup at [https://app.d7networks.com.](https://app.d7networks.com/) and  verify account with mobile number
+2. Navigate to Developer > Application > Create App
+3. Once the application is created, click on "Generate Token" and this token needs to be added in d7sms.py file.

 ## Installation Instructions
-#### 1. Nagios Setup
+#### 1. Prepare
+1. Download d7sms.py from [https://github.com/d7networks/nagios/blob/master/d7sms.py](https://github.com/d7networks/nagios/blob/master/d7sms.py)
+2. Replace "YOUR_D7_TOKEN" in the file with the token you have created earlier.

-Copy d7sms.py to your nagios plugins folder and make it executable
+3. Copy d7sms.py to your nagios plugins folder and make it executable
 ```
 cd /usr/local/nagios/libexec/
 wget https://raw.githubusercontent.com/d7networks/nagios/master/d7sms.py